abondar24/SocialTournamentService/README.md

 ```
 - If you are not using docker compose you need to deploy MySQL database with hostname db and root password from db.sql file
 - If you are using docker compose database with empty tables is created automatically

+# TODO and issues
+- Write a frontend using Vue.JS + Node.js
+- fix problem with make test.Currently you can run tests separately by go test in blogick and dao package.